-- 1. Connect the inspiratory limb to the outlet on the front panel. - 2.
-If using with an HME, attach the HME at the outlet port. - 3.
-Connect the expiratory limb to the exhalation valve on the front panel. - 4.
-Perform circuit test (make sure the end of the circuit is open, otherwise circuit test will fail). - 5.
+- 1. Attach the HME/Bacteria at the outlet port. - 2.
+Connect the inspiratory limb to the HME/Bacteria filter. - 3.
+Attach Bacteria filter at the exhalation valve on the front panel. - 4.
+Connect the expiratory limb to bacteria filter. - 5.
+Perform circuit test (make sure the end of the circuit is open, otherwise circuit test will fail). - 6.
 Ensure the massage "Dual limb distal connection detected" appears.